 - Family-Unfriendly Death: "Birth" is about a ritual murder of a female baby Eskimo.

-- Fluent In Gibberish: The Eskimo "language" is just gibberish.
+- Fluent In Gibberish: Much of the Eskimo "language" is just gibberish.

 - Guttural Growler: A deep Eskimo voice is imitated in "Birth."